Joe Biden holds first press conference as US president | DW | 25.03.2021

 Although, President Biden has taken questions from the press, it is usually an informal, quick answer to one or two inquiries in a hurried setting after an event.
 The formal setting allows reporters an extended back and forth on important issues.

-Due to coronavirus precautions, the press conference will be held in a large room at the White House with 30 socially distanced chairs spread out for journalists.
+Due to coronavirus precautions, the press conference is being held in a large room at the White House with 30 socially distanced chairs spread out for journalists.